 Mr Hanson was approached numerous times and asked to cease the commercial infringements but refused on each occasion.
 He was then warned that continuing to do so would mean his awards could be revoked, but Mr Hanson doubled down and told the Competition that he did not care what the rules said and would carry on regardless.

-4. Aggressive and thretening behaviour
+4. Aggressive and threatening behaviour

 The exact details of the behaviour will not be published, but during the period 2015-2016, Mr Hanson was frequently aggressive in his communications, made entitled demands and left a threatening voicemail.
 The Competition was later forced to launch a defamation action in the courts records of his behaviour were submitted in evidence.
 His behaviour would have become public but the case was settled out of court and the Competition has chosen not to make this public.